 Special research groups focusing on Blockchain are:

-- Center for Open Education at Ioan Slavici University of Timisoara,
+- Center for Open Education and Blockchain at Ioan Slavici University of Timisoara,

 - at Faculty of Mathematics and Informatics of the West University of Timisoara,

 - Distributed Systems Research Laboratory at Technical University of Cluj-Napoca.

 Launched in November 2020, with a duration of three months and running online, “Entrepreneurship in Blockchain” is the first postgraduate program in this field in the country, being organized by the Faculty of Mathematics and Informatics from the West University of Timisoara, which has a research group in Blockchain, coordinated by Professor Viorel Negru and Lecturer Ciprian Pungila.
 The program tutors are members of the university – Ciprian Pungila, Cristian Cira and Alexandru Roja, but also experts in finance – Leonardo Badea, Deputy Governor National Bank of Romania, and entrepreneurship – Mihai Alisie, Ethereum co-founder, Bitcoin Magazine creator, Akasha founder, and Armand Doru Domuta, CEO Restart Energy, and academics from other universities – Professor Carmen Holotescu, “Ioan Slavici” University of Timisoara and Razvan Bogdan, Politehnica University of Timisoara.
 Webinar, article and FB notes presenting the program.